 There is a lot of debate on the perfect brownie consistency, and a lot of it is also down to personal preference.
 Some people like theirs with a well-baked cake-like texture, while others like chewier, fudgy center to almost melted chocolaty and super gooey in the middle.

-But for me, and I believe that most brownie lovers would agree, the perfect brownie texture, when it is fresh from the oven, has a rich chocolate flavor, slightly crispy top, and moist chewy to a gooey texture in the center.
+But for me, and I believe that most brownie lovers would agree, the perfect brownie texture, when it is fresh from the oven, has a rich chocolate flavor, a slightly crispy top, and a moist chewy to gooey texture in the center.

 When it comes to the ideal brownie texture, ingredients are everything.
 The quantity of each ingredient you put in your brownie recipe can change absolutely everything.